 SECTION 3.02.
-Articles 17.032(b) and (c), Code of Criminal
+Articles 17.032(b) and (c), Code of Criminal Procedure, are amended to read as follows:

-- (b) A magistrate shall release a defendant on personal bond - (1) defendant is not charged with and has not been previously convicted of a violent offense; - (2) defendant is examined by the local mental health or intellectual and developmental disability [mental retardation]
+(b) A magistrate shall release a defendant on personal bond unless good cause is shown otherwise if the:

+(1) defendant is not charged with and has not been previously convicted of a violent offense;

-authority or another mental health expert under Article 16.22 [of this code];
+(2) defendant is examined by the local mental health or intellectual and developmental disability [mental retardation] authority or another mental health expert under Article 16.22 [of this code];

-- (3) applicable expert, in a written assessment submitted to the magistrate under Article 16.22: - (A) concludes that the defendant has a mental illness or is a person with an intellectual disability [mental retardation] and is nonetheless competent to stand trial; and - (B) recommends mental health treatment or intellectual disability treatment for the defendant, as applicable; and - (4) magistrate determines, in consultation with the local mental health or intellectual and developmental disability [mental retardation] authority, that appropriate community-based mental health or intellectual disability [mental retardation] services for the defendant are available through the [Texas] Department of State [Mental] Health Services [and Mental Retardation] under Section 534.053, Health and Safety Code, or through another mental health or intellectual disability [mental retardation] services provider. - (c) The magistrate, unless good cause is shown for not requiring treatment, shall require as a condition of release on personal bond under this article that the defendant submit to outpatient or inpatient mental health or intellectual disability [mental retardation] treatment as recommended by the local mental health or intellectual and developmental disability [mental retardation] authority if the defendant's: - (1) mental illness or intellectual disability [mental retardation] is chronic in nature; or - (2) ability to function independently will continue to deteriorate if the defendant is not treated.
+(3) applicable expert, in a written assessment submitted to the magistrate under Article 16.22:

+(A) concludes that the defendant has a mental illness or is a person with an intellectual disability [mental retardation] and is nonetheless competent to stand trial; and

+(B) recommends mental health treatment or intellectual disability treatment for the defendant, as applicable; and

+(4) magistrate determines, in consultation with the local mental health or intellectual and developmental disability [mental retardation] authority, that appropriate community-based mental health or intellectual disability [mental retardation] services for the defendant are available through the [Texas] Department of State [Mental] Health Services [and Mental Retardation] under Section 534.053, Health and Safety Code, or through another mental health or intellectual disability [mental retardation] services provider.

+(c) The magistrate, unless good cause is shown for not requiring treatment, shall require as a condition of release on personal bond under this article that the defendant submit to outpatient or inpatient mental health or intellectual disability [mental retardation] treatment as recommended by the local mental health or intellectual and developmental disability [mental retardation] authority if the defendant's:

+(1) mental illness or intellectual disability [mental retardation] is chronic in nature; or

+(2) ability to function independently will continue to deteriorate if the defendant is not treated.